 Lastly, but definitely most importantly, fanfiction taught me to write whatever I feel like writing.

 Some people don't like the character I'm writing about?
-So what - I enjoyed writing it.
+So what?
+I enjoyed writing it.

 Society looking down on my work because it's smutty?
-Who cares - I'm expressing my sexuality.
+Who cares?
+I'm expressing my sexuality.

 This story premise has been done with the same characters from the same source material a thousand times over?
-Oh well - time for me to have a go too!
+Oh well.
+Time for me to have a go too!

 Fanfiction is, ultimately, about furthering your enjoyment of some form of media.
-You should write for yourself first before worrying what other people are going to say about it.
+You should write for yourself first before worrying about what other people are going to say about it.
 And let that extend into your original works.
 As soon as I told myself I was allowed to tell myself the story first, that the first person to please was me, writing a book didn't seem so daunting.
-Especially about topics and experiences we don't hear about a lot in the media, representation we don't receive and that isn't as popular.
+Especially about topics and experiences we don't hear about a lot in the media, the representation we don't receive and that isn't as popular.

-Write what you like.
+Write about what you like.
 Whatever you like.
 Then you know at least one person will enjoy it.
 You.